Definitions and resources for terms and techniques used in the world of presentations

 Tagged as: 15-02, Hyperlinking, Interactivity and Linking, PowerPoint Tutorials

-Comments Off on Hyperlinking: Linking to Web Pages in PowerPoint
+Comments Off on Hyperlinking: Create a New File with a Hyperlink in PowerPoint

 To learn more, choose your version of PowerPoint.
 If we do not have a tutorial for your version of PowerPoint, explore the version closest to the one you use.